 Since the Company's initial public offering in 1998, with the exception of a ten month period leading up to our reorganization in 2006, the positions of Chairman of the Board and Chief Executive Officer have been separate.
 Historically, we have considered this to be the appropriate structure for the Company in light of the Company's widely distributed operations and its operations as a consolidated construction services provider, which requires a continuing effort at integration of operations and strong day-to-day management leadership.

 However, with the appointment of Mr. Lindstrom as the Company's Chief Executive Officer and President in June 2011, following his appointment at Chairman of the Company's Board of Directors in February 2011, the Company now ascribes to a board leadership structure under which our Chief Executive Officer also serves as the Chairman of our Board of Directors.
 While we have not historically unified these roles, we believe it is important to maintain the flexibility to have either a combined or a separated structure as circumstances dictate.
 While each structure has its own unique benefits, currently, we believe that the efficiencies created by a combined position best serve the Company and our stockholders.
 The combined structure helps to ensure clarity regarding leadership of the Company, allows the Company to speak with one voice and provides for efficient coordination of board action, particularly in times of change.
 The combination of the Chairman's ability to call board meetings with the Chief Executive Officer's intimate knowledge of our business, including our risk management framework, provides a strong structure for the efficient operation of our Board process and effective leadership of our Board overall.
 This structure also avoids potential confusion as to leadership roles and duplication of efforts that can result from the roles being separated.
 It also assists our CEO in managing the Company and dealing with third parties more effectively on a day-to-day basis.
-Prior to his departure from the Board in February 2011, Mr. Michael J. Hall served as the Board's independent non-executive chairman.
+Prior to his departure from the Board's independent non-executive chairman.
 Following his departure, our independent directors have not elected a new lead director.
 Our board regularly reviews all the aspects of our governance profile, including this one, and will make changes as circumstances warrant.

 The overall duty of risk identification and management lies with the Board.
 To assist in this task, the Board utilizes the various Board Committees to review their respective areas of responsibility.
 The Audit Committee addresses accounting controls and general financial risk, the Nominating/Governance Committee addresses Board composition and internal communication risks, such as ethical issues, and the Human Resources and Compensation Committee addresses workforce risks and pay levels.
-To assist in the overall effort, the Board has established the Management Risk Oversight Committee (the "Management Committee"), which is charged with monitoring (1) management's identification and evaluation of major strategic, operational, regulatory, information and external risks inherent in the Company's business; (2) the integrity of the Company's systems of operational controls regarding legal and regulatory compliance; and (3) the Company's processes for managing and mitigating operational risk.
-The Management Committee consists of the Company's Chief Financial Officer as Chairman, the Chief Legal Officer, the Chief Human Resources Officer and Communications, Residential and Commercial/Industrial senior operating officers.